ucan-wg/invocation/README.md

 After resolution, the Closure MUST be validated against the UCANs known to the Executor.
 A Promise resolved to a Closure that is not backed by a valid UCAN MUST NOT be executed, and SHOULD return an unauthorized error to the user.

 Promises MAY be used inside of a single Invocation's Closures, or across multiple Invocations, and MAY even be across multiple Invokers.
-As long as the pointer can be resolved, any imvoked Task MAY be promised.
+As long as the pointer can be resolved, any invoked Task MAY be promised.
 This is sometimes referred to as ["promise pipelining"](http://erights.org/elib/distrib/pipeline.html).

 A Promise MUST resolve to a [Result](#8-result).
 If a particular branch's value is required to be unwrapped, the Result tag (`ok` or `err`) MAY be supplied.